 Day 03: It takes about 3 hours to the newly built dam at Phalesanghu.
 Here you pull out and load everything in the bus and then go down to Bhote Odhar and raft down to Paundi and camp there.
-From the campsite you can feast the whole Annapurna Range with your eyes.
+From the campsite, you can feast on the whole Annapurna Range with your eyes.

 Day 04: The concluding day breaks in with an early breakfast and then you set off for 3 hours of ultimate rafting experience.
 Come back with the feeling of being adventurously rewarded.